 Posted on: July 12, 2017

 The number of organised tours in the Red Light District has grown quite a bit in the past few years.
-Amsterdam’s Red Light District (locally known as “De Wallen”) is a very popular area because it’s unique area in the world.
+Amsterdam’s Red Light District (locally known as “De Wallen“) is a popular area because it’s unique area in the world.
 It’s the oldest & most fascinating part of Amsterdam and contains typical Dutch architecture, several churches, a Buddhistic temple, cannabis shops, stock exchange, restaurants, bars, many window brothels, prostitutes and much more.
-But the Red Light District is not just a tourist attraction; people also live and work there, and obviously that has to be respected.
+But the Red Light District of Amsterdam is not just a tourist attraction; people also live and work there, and that has to be respected.
+New Amsterdam Red Light District Rules for tour organisations where made by the local government together with the help of tour guides.

 A select group of tour companies (us included), neighbourhood residents, interest groups and the local government have recently joined forces to ensure that the growth in interest in the Red Light District develops on the right track.
 They want to reduce the inconvenience that some tour companies cause and wish to maintain the industry’s good reputation as a hallmark of Amsterdam.
 For this reason we have agreed on new Amsterdam Red Light District rules created by the local government that stipulates how to carry out tours in this unique part of Holland’s capital.
 We’re a very proud member of the Amsterdam Red Light District tours agreement, sanctioned by the City of Amsterdam.